 Another important thing to keep in mind is that, while many times male and female orgasms are very similar experiences, sometimes they’re different.

 They are often similar because male and female genitalia are neurologically similar.
 They are sometimes different because Western culture trains us to stimulate certain parts of a man and certain parts of a woman.

-For example, there is male equivalent the the g-spot – the prostate.
-You can stimulate it internally through the anus or externally through the perineum.
+For example, some people feel there is a male “equivalent” of the g-spot – the prostate.
+You can stimulate it internally through the anus or externally through the perineum, though far less is known scientifically about how external prostate stimulation impacts pleasure.
 Has your boyfriend ever had an orgasm with prostate stimulation?
 It might be that his orgasm with that sort of stimulation would not include pulses.